CSCfi/csc-user-guide/docs/apps/matlab.md

 ```

 Now `matlab`, `mbuild`, `mex` and `mcc` commands are available.
-For example, we can open MATLAB without GUI as follows:
+For example, we can open the MATLAB command line interface as follows:

 ```bash
 matlab -nodisplay
 ```

-We can also run MATLAB script using the batch mode as follows:
+We can also run MATLAB scripts using the batch mode as follows:

 ```bash
 matlab -batch <script>
 ```

+### Web interface
-Another option is to use the [Puhti web interface](../computing/webinterface/index.md) for the interactive MATLAB sessions.
+We can also use the [Puhti web interface](../computing/webinterface/index.md) for interactive MATLAB sessions.
-After logging in to the web interface, MATLAB can be launched by selecting it from the "Apps"-view and specifying your resource requirements.
+First, we need to log into [puhti.csc.fi](https://www.puhti.csc.fi) and then we can choose either the *Desktop* or the *MATLAB* application, specify the resouces requirements and launch the application.
+On the Desktop application, we can launch MATLAB by clicking the MATLAB icon.

-### Getting Started with MATLAB Parallel Server on Puhti
+## Using MATLAB Parallel Server on Puhti
 The use of MATLAB on Puhti is possible with the MATLAB Parallel Server product and is available for both academic and commercial users, who have their own license of MATLAB.
 CSC's MPS license makes possible parallel computing runs using up to 500 (academic) or 32 (commercial) cores.
 With MPS, users can submit jobs from their local MATLAB's GUI directly to the batch job system of Puhti.
 Before starting using MPS, it is strongly recommend to read the 'Computing' section in [Puhti User Guide](../computing/index.md).

-#### Installing the Tool Scripts
+### Installing the tool scripts
 To use MPS, you need to have an user account at CSC, one of the supported MATLAB's version installed on your own computer with the parallel computing toolbox and getting the license from your home organization's license server.

 To configure MPS, follow the instructions on below.